alwentiu/covidsafescan/README.md

 ## Options

+### Decode payload
+To receive the payload in **payload.csv** in hex, and, for v.1.0.18, deomposed into its component parts (public key y, public key x, counter, ciphertext, HMAC), use:

+> sudo python3 covidsafe-scan.py --decodepayload

 ### Scanning timemout

 If you see a scan error message, you may want to increase the scan timeout (the default is 15 seconds).
 For example, to increase the timeout to 30 seconds, use the following command: